victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid command :
   `Invalid command...`

-- Missing or invalid arguments :
+- Missing FRIEND_NAME argument :
-  `Invalid command...`
+  `Invalid syntax: Missing arguments...`

 - Not a valid friend :
   `The friend does not exist in the FriendBook.`